daveajlee/eureka-server/README.md

 ## Version 2.0 with Java 13 and Spring Boot 2.23

 This version uses Java 13 and Spring Boot 2.23.
 It also offers Docker deployment via a Dockerfile.
 Alternatively the Docker image can be pulled from this url: <https://hub.docker.com/r/daveajlee/eureka-server/>

+## Version 3.0.1 with Java 11 LTS and Spring Boot 2.5.3

+This version uses Java 11 LTS and Spring Boot 2.5.3.
+It also offers Docker deployment via a Dockerfile.
+Alternatively the Docker image can be pulled from this url: <https://hub.docker.com/r/daveajlee/eureka-server/>